jreakerian/Driving-E-Commerce-Profitability/README.md

 ## 5. Dashboard Preview
 The final deliverable is a multi-tab interactive dashboard built in Tableau, designed to function as a "Seller Central" analytics portal.

-(Insert a screenshot of your final Tableau dashboard here)

 **Dashboard Tabs:**

 **Executive Overview: High-level KPIs and a geographic sales map for at-a-glance performance monitoring.**